- 2013 Life Sciences Packet

 - Life Sciences Feature Article

 - BioCrossroads "Accelerating Success"

 David Johnson, president and CEO of BioCrossroads, offers insight into the mission and vision for this statewide Life Sciences initiative.

 One of the Nation's Top Five Life Sciences Leaders

 There’s something about the Indianapolis Region that attracts life sciences innovators -- Colonel Eli Lilly, founding a medical wholesaler in the 1870s that’s grown into a global pharma/biotech leader.
 Bill Cook, taking The Cook Group from the spare bedroom of a Bloomington, Ind., apartment to a world medical manufacturing giant.
 In academia, cutting-edge research that’s mapped the human genome and pioneered cancer therapies.
 The list goes on ... and on ... and on.

 Today, Indiana boasts a $50 billion life sciences sector and a spot among the nation’s top five states in number and concentration of life sciences jobs.
 The Indianapolis region ranks eleventh in the U.S. for life sciences employment.

 The jobs, investment and growth stem from our heritage of life sciences innovation -- a competitive advantage for growing businesses in biotech.
 Where will the next breakthrough happen?
 Let’s work together to find out.

 Investing in Growth:

-The BioCrossroads life sciences initiative and the state’s institutional investors have made nearly $140 million in dedicated venture capital available to Indiana’s growing life sciences companies over the last seven years.
+The BioCrossroads life sciences initiative and the state’s institutional investors have raised over $330 million in dedicated venture capital for Indiana’s growing life sciences companies over the last ten years.